faktaoklimatu/web-en/collections/_pages/index.md

 <div class="section"><div class="container clearfix" markdown="1">
 {:#o-projektu .display-2}
-## O nás a naší práci
+## About us and our work

 {:.lead}
-Projekt Fakta o klimatu usiluje o zkvalitnění společenské diskuse o klimatické změně.
+We would like to contribute to a more evidence-based Czech public debate about climate change.
-Snažíme se dodávat srozumitelné údaje široké veřejnosti a vizuálně zpracovávat vědecké informace, aby bylo rozhodování ve věcech týkajících se klimatu založené na aktuálních a ověřených datech.
+We create easy-to-understand visual and text materials and communicate the latest research findings to support key decisions in the Czech Republic that are related to climate change and a transition to a net zero economy.

 {:.lead}
-Debata o klimatické změně je komplikovaná a na všech stranách plná zbytečných emocí, polopravd a mýtů.
-Chceme poutat pozornost na důležitá témata a stavět most mezi vědci a lidmi, kterých se změny klimatu týkají.
-A to jsou všichni lidé.
+The debate about climate change is complicated and full of emotions, half-truths and myths.
+We want to highlight the most important issues and build bridges between scientists and all people affected by climate change.
+Which means all people.

 {:.lead}
-Jsme tým profesionálů zabývajících se různými obory – přírodovědou, informatikou, pedagogikou nebo komunikací.
-Pracuje na dobrovolnické bázi a finance na provoz získáváme od dárců, nepracujeme na ničí objednávku.
-Při naší činnosti komunikujeme s politiky, energetickými firmami i aktivistickými hnutími.
-Fakta o klimatu jsou však nezávislý projekt, který může podpořit každý.
+We are a team of professionals with various skills and expertise – science, IT, communication and teaching – and we communicate with journalists, politicians, stakeholders as well as activists.
+We are an independent think tank and our budget is based on donations and grants.

 <div class="row">
-  <a href="/about" class="btn btn-primary btn-lg col"><i class="fas fa-fw fa-info"></i> Více o projektu</a>
+  <a href="/about" class="btn btn-primary btn-lg col"><i class="fas fa-fw fa-info"></i> More about our project</a>
-  <a href="{{ site.fundraising }}" class="btn btn-primary btn-lg col"><i class="fas fa-fw fa-heart"></i> Podpořte nás</a>
+  <a href="{{ site.fundraising }}" class="btn btn-primary btn-lg col"><i class="fas fa-fw fa-heart"></i> Support us</a>
 </div>

 <a href="https://www.climate-kic.org/" class="no-ext-link-icon"><img class="index-logos float-right" src="/assets-local/img/logo-climate-kic.png" alt="Climate-KIC logo"/></a>
 <a href="https://climatechallenge.impacthub.cz/" class="no-ext-link-icon"><img class="index-logos float-right" src="/assets-local/img/logo-climate-challenge.png" alt="Climate Challenge logo"/></a>

 {:.lead}
-V roce 2020 jsme zvítězili v akceleračním programu [Climate Challenge](https://climatechallenge.impacthub.cz/) pořádaným sítí podnikatelských inkubátorů [Impact Hub](https://impacthub.cz).
-V rámci toho náš projekt podpořila evropská iniciativa [Climate-KIC](https://www.climate-kic.org/), která hledá inovativní řešení na klimatickou krizi.
+In 2020, we received the best project award in the [Climate Challenge](https://climatechallenge.impacthub.cz/) Acceleration Program, which is organized by a network of business incubators called [Impact Hub](https://impacthub.cz) and we were supported by [Climate-KIC](https://www.climate-kic.org/), the European initiative searching for innovative solutions to the current climate crisis.

 </div></div>